 Learn how our G.O.A.L. application, review, and determination process works.

-Review your group’s eligibility, this year’s application questions, our guidelines, and terms &conditions below.
+Review your group’s eligibility, application questions, our guidelines, and terms & conditions below.
 Should you have any questions feel free to contact our team.

-Await your applications determination.
-Student group grants are considered once a year.
+Await your application’s determination.
+Grants are considered once a year.
 This year’s application opens August 1, 2023 and closes October 13, 2023.
 Recipients will be notified October 20, 2022.

 Upon completion of the G.O.A.L. program, you will be required to report grant usage and other important information.

 The Grants for Opportunities in Active Learning application takes 25-30 minutes to complete.
-The application opens on August 1, 2023.
+The application closes on October 13, 2023.

 Important Information G.O.A.L.
 Applicants must adhere to.